-Effective Date: April 19, 2015
+Effective Date:

-Controlling Over: Mountwest Community & Technical College

 Policy

 It is the policy of MCTC to award:

 Any and all undergraduate tuition and fee waivers as authorized by, and in compliance with, the applicable sections of the WV State Code and Federal Law.

 Any and all tuition and fee waivers established by MCTC, identified as MCTC Scholarships, and approved by the President, subject to annual review by the Board of Governors.